-Co-written by Lauren Larwyn @witchwaytotheforest and Kanyon CoyoteWoman Sayers-Roods @kanyonkonsulting, I’m going to be going over these 11 action guidelines that we envisioned together for creating a decolonizing anti-racist culture of the European diaspora one by one!
-(Shared from our Instagram Pages)
+Co-written by Liam Harwyn @witchwaytotheforest and Kanyon CoyoteWoman Sayers-Roods @kanyonkonsulting in 2019, we have since updated these 11 action guidelines that we envisioned together for creating a decolonizing anti-racist culture of the European diaspora.
+Here we will go over the ideas behind each guideline one by one (Shared from our Instagram Pages)

 White supremacist culture was created as the negation of everything that is brown, black and indigenous.